aabennak/SV-FPGA/README.md

 **Q2SV git Repository**

-This code was operational using the following system specifications...
+This code repository was operational using the following system specifications...

 Software:
 - OS: RHE 7.9